siddhesh17b/BunkMeter/README.md

 - Classes you can still skip
 - 🟢 Safe / 🔴 At Risk indicators

+**Pro tip:** Double-click any subject to manually override attendance (useful when professor cancels class)

 ---

 ## Your Weekly Schedule (Timetable Tab)